OpenMPDK/dss-ansible/README.md

   - Example: `testhost01` (zero-padding not required)
   - This number will be used to configure the last octet of the IP addresses of all high-speed ConnectX adapters
   - If a unique number between 1-255 cannot be derived from the hostname, Ansible will automatically assign a unique inventory ID to be used instead
   - Alternatively, the last octet can be explicitly defined for each host using the `last_octet` host_var.
-Example inventory:
+Example `hosts` inventory:
 ```
 [servers]
 hostname1.domain.com last_octet=12